-The Ski region in Val di Fiemme Oberggen covers 5 main ski areas, Alpe Cermis (with access from Cavaleses), Ski Center Latermar (with access from Predazzo, Pampeago and Obereggen), Alpe Lusia ( access from Bellamonte-Castelir or Moena), Passo Rolle and Oclini.
+The Ski region in Val di Fiemme Obereggen covers 5 main ski areas, Alpe Cermis (with access from Cavalese), Ski Center Latemar (with access from Predazzo, Pampeago and Obereggen), Alpe Lusia ( access from Bellamonte-Castelir or Moena), Passo Rolle and Oclini.
 Which covers 100kms of slopes.

 Check with the lift office as kids under a certain age ski free from 1 to 14 days if accompanied by an adult buying the same type of ski pass (1 paying adult = 1 free child).
 You must have proof though of their age.
 Val di Fiemme prides itself on being a family resort and understands that both parents cannot always ski with the kids.

 Overview of the Val di Fiemme Oberggen Area

-- 5 Main Ski Areas – Alpe Cermis / Ski Centre Latermar / Alpe Lusia / Passo Rolle and Oclini.
+- 5 Main Ski Areas – Alpe Cermis / Ski Centre Latemar / Alpe Lusia / Passo Rolle and Oclini.

 - 50 lifts